rsdehart/jsSID/README.txt

  -Illegal opcodes are supported by the CPU emulation to a degree (most LAX and SAX instructions, needed e.g. by 1raster-tracker)
  -Interfacing through easy-to-use function calls (load/start/stop/etc.), playing a SID is as simple as playSID('URL',subtune);
- -Callbacks can be set for various events, e.g. when a SID with given length ends (this eases auto-advance playback)
+ -Callbacks can be set for various events, e.g. when a SID with given length ends (this eases auto-advance playback) -2nd and 3rd (2SID and 3SID) playback support

 Not supported:
  -Digi playback is totally left off from jsSID, it's targeted for authentic clean SID sound instead